raghava-k2/flask-app/static/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.24.

+##Required software
+Node --version > 11.x

+##Installation Steps
+1)Download and install above Node version
+2)Go to the static directory and run below command.
+  `npm install`
+3)The above step will install all the required node modules into your project directory.
+4)To run the application in dev mode check below steps.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.